William Irvine (general): Early life

 Irvine came from a Scots-Irish, Presbyterian family, born near Enniskillen, in County Fermanagh, Ulster, in the Kingdom of Ireland.
 His Scots-Irish ethnicity and Presbyterian religion would at first prove to be an obstacle in the English-dominated social worlds of colonial America.
 He graduated from Trinity College Dublin, where he studied medicine and classical literature under Doctor George Cleghorn who would later vouch for Irvine's competency and knowledge of medicine.
 Thereafter he was admitted to practice where he served as ship's surgeon on a British man-of-war during the French and Indian War.
 In 1763 he immigrated to the British colonies in America and settled in Carlisle, Pennsylvania.
 That year he became a delegate to the State Revolutionary conventions held in 1764–1766.
-In 1772 he married Ann Callender, daughter of Robert Callender, a prominent citizen of Carlisle whom Irvine held in high regard and named his first son after.
+In 1772 he married Ann Callender, daughter of Captain Robert Callender, a prominent citizen of Carlisle whom Irvine held in high regard and named his first son after.
 Irvine had two brothers, Andrew who was an officer in the Continental Army, and Matthew, who was a physician and a surgeon in General Charles Lee's division.
 His son, Callender, was born in 1774 and became a captain of artillery and engineers in 1798.
 Callender would later manage his father's estate at Brokenstraw when Irvine's political appointment required that he move to Philadelphia.
 His second son, William, enlisted in the army as a captain of light artillery in 1808, and later fought in the War of 1812.
 Irvine's youngest son, Armstrong, also served in the War of 1812, as Adjutant General of the Militia of the Commonwealth of Pennsylvania.
 Throughout his military career Irvine was an avid letter writer and, aside from his military correspondence, corresponded regularly with his wife Ann and children.